 It takes a significant amount of time to get every contractor lined up for a construction project.
 Therefore, all the necessary sub-contractor divisions that are required for the project should be determined beforehand.
 These should be contacted early on to obtain quotes and other necessary documents to ensure that everything is in place before starting the project.
 The time for ordering products, planning, and bidding should also be taken into account.
 Contractors should be scheduled in advance for all these tasks.

 Establish clear Communication between parties

-Nowadays, Construction Project Management software makes it easy to receive real time updates from job sites to all relevant stakeholders.
-This practice ensures that everyone involved in the project is on the same page and working towards resolution of issues.
+Nowadays, Construction Project Management software makes it easy to receive real-time updates from job sites to all relevant stakeholders.
+This practice ensures that everyone involved in the project is on the same page and working towards the resolution of issues.